muraschal/lnhunt/README.md

   - Easter egg: In the info panel, the sounds can be played via buttons.

 - **Completion & Thank You Page:**
-  - After the return transaction via LNURL, users are redirected to a /thnx page ('Thank you for participating').
+  - After the withdrawal transaction via LNURL, users are redirected to a /thnx page ('Thank you for participating').

 - **Debug & Info:**
   - Debug panel and info panel can be toggled via button.